-If you feel that you have enough love to share with a child in Puerto Rico, do not hesitate in beginning the adoption process and make your dream come true.
-Your child is waiting for your to share the blessings life can offer you.
+If you feel that you have enough love to share with a child in Puerto Rico, do not hesitate to begin the adoption process and make your dream come true.
+Your child is waiting to share the blessings life can offer.

 Things You Should Know